CCI-MIT/climatecolab-content/README.md

-# climatecolab-content
+# Climate Colab Content repository

-Page content or the Climate CoLab
+This repository contains static pages that are used on the [Climate CoLab](https://www.climatecolab.org) website.